-Measure 2017-18 2018-19 2019-20 Number of school days dedicated to Staff Development and Continuous Improvement 2 2 2
+Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 2 2 2

-Each employee is encouraged to grow professionally through self evaluation and reflection; by attending college and university classes as well as statewide workshops; by reading professional literature; and by networking.
-District-sponsored in-service and training are provided through our district lead teachers.
-We also have a model of lead teachers at the site level for reading, math, science and technology.
-In addition, our district staff has worked collaboratively to implement our Peer Assistance Review (PAR) program, which works in unison with BTSA (Beginning Teacher Support and Assessment) to provide an induction program for qualified new teachers.
-We support our teachers in pursuing National Board Certification and currently have over 44 National Board Certified teachers within the district.
-The district is involved with both ATP (Administrator Training Program) and Teacher Training, which increase the capacity of all staff to deliver a standards-based curriculum.
+Folsom Cordova Unified School District has provided up to two professional development days for certificated staff for the current year and the last two years.
+Each employee is encouraged to grow professionally through self-evaluation and reflection; by attending college and university classes as well as statewide and local workshops; by reading professional literature; and by networking.
+District-sponsored in-service and training are provided through Professional Learning Communities (PLC), lead teachers and site level academic, reading, math, science and technology coaches.
+In addition, our district staff has worked collaboratively to provide an induction program for qualified new teachers.

 It is the goal of Carl Sundahl Elementary to assist students in their social and personal development as well as academics.
-The school gives special attention to students who require extra academic support and provide assistance to families in our community.
-The Second Step curriculum is taught in every class.
+The school gives special attention to students who require extra academic support and assist families in our community.
+The Second Step SEL curriculum is taught in every class.